John Ernest Laidlay J.P

 Vardon's use of it, however that brought it into general acceptance, and with minor variations it is the grip used by the vast majority of

-During practice before the 1889 Amateur Championship at St Andrews, Laidlay had lost his game and could not hit a ball.
-In desperation he
+Prior to the 1889 Amateur Championship at St Andrews, Laidlay had lost his game and could not hit a ball.
+In desperation he took out

-took out Willie Campbell to try and find out what was wrong.
+Willie Campbell the licensed professional at North Berwick to try and find out what was wrong.
 They tried everything and as a last resort Campbell suggested that he should

 hold his driver at the bottom of the leather - and it worked.
 Laidlay won the Championship and held his clubs short ever since.
 In the final